 It's a great time for students to pursue an engineering education at Memorial University.
-Based on a recent national survey of university graduates, engineering degrees represent five of the top 10 most valuable degrees to earn in Canada.
-A recent labour market study by Engineers Canada projected over 12,000 new job openings annually due to growth in traditional and emerging industries that employ engineers and replacement of retiring engineers.
+Based on a past national survey of university graduates, engineering degrees represent five of the top 10 most valuable degrees to earn in Canada.
+A labour market study by Engineers Canada projected over 12,000 new job openings annually due to growth in traditional and emerging industries that employ engineers and replacement of retiring engineers.

 Our undergraduate co-operative education programs were among the first in Canada.
 These provide all students with exceptional work-study experiences with leading employers across Canada and beyond.
 A total of up to six work terms allow students to apply concepts and theories from courses to practical engineering projects in industry.
 Our students have received many awards.
-For example, Katy Warren, an electrical engineering student, won CBC Television's national title of Canada's Smartest Person.

 Our faculty provides the highest quality of education through teaching and research excellence, a vibrant educational environment and innovative programs.
 These provide our graduates with the skills needed by employers to succeed and become leaders of tomorrow.
 Our research programs are finding new solutions to global problems and educating future leaders, who will turn great ideas into new products and substantive changes to make the world a better place.
 Our faculty is advancing the frontiers that will transform industry and the society of the future.

 I invite you to visit our website, which gives detailed information about our programs and research, and our most recent news and activities.
 I also personally welcome you to our campus to visit our laboratories and capabilities, and to meet our professors, staff and students.

 Dr. Greg F. Naterer